gearbox-solutions/eloquent-filemaker/README.md

 ```php
 protected $layout = 'MyLayout';
 ```

+### Null values and empty strings
+Null is an important, expected possible value for developers when working with databases.
+FileMaker as a platform, unfortunately, does not have the concept of a null value.
+A field which has not had a value written to it instead contains an empty string.
+In order to make this behavior more web-developer-friendly, Eloquent FileMaker automatically converts the value of `''` in a FileMaker field to `null` when reading data from the Data API.

+If you would like to have empty FileMaker fields returned as empty strings you can set the `empty_strings_to_null` config value to false in your `config/eloquent-filemaker.php` file.
+The config file can be published to your config folder by running `artisan vendor:publish --tag=eloquent-filemaker-config`.

+Eloquent FileMaker will always automatically convert `null` values to `''` when writing data back to your FileMaker database to prevent errors.

 ### Read-only fields
 Many fields in your FileMaker database will be read-only, such as summaries and calculations, though you'll still want to get them when retrieving data from your database.
 FMModels will attempt to write all modified attributes back to your FileMaker database.
 If you write a read-only field, such as a calculation field, you will receive an error when attempting to write the field back to your FileMaker database.